-I was thinking it’s about time to write a post about Fear, our chronic companion if we are alive.
+I was thinking it’s about time to write a post about understanding Fear, our chronic companion if we are alive.

 Then I realized, well, uh, I’m in the midst of tackling some fears right now so I might as well get personal here.
 The Exposure Fear in me is resisting telling you about it!

 Alright, here’s the story and how I’m tackling those fears right now.
 And I’m not referring to holding the alligator you see in the photo.
 That was easy.

 I had a full-on panic about a week ago when I was preparing to launch some new programs.
 I felt pressure to get it all done, yesterday.

 It’s September after all and it’s time to rush, rush, rush, launch new ventures, and keep up with the Joneses.

 I had booked myself tightly: a teleseminar (fast approaching!), two live workshops, three group programs to launch, new clients to attend to, and that’s not to mention time scheduled with family and friends.